sophiajt/rust_proposals/api_front_page_guidelines.md

 # Motivation

-A user's first experience with a crate when they are learning about a new one is the front page of the crate's documentation.
+A user's first experience with a crate is the front page of the crate's documentation.
 Taken together with the API documentation, the front page is a key piece of understanding a crate's purpose, how to use it, and its limitations.
-Making sure this front page is clear is going to help users of your crate get the most out of it.
+Making sure this front page is clear will help users of your crate get the most out of it.

 # Detailed design